Armenian genocide denial: Israel

 In April 2001, a Turkish newspaper quoted foreign minister Shimon Peres as saying, "We reject attempts to create a similarity between the Holocaust and the Armenian allegations.
 Nothing similar to the Holocaust occurred.
 It is a tragedy what the Armenians went through, but not a genocide."
 According to Charny and Auron, this statement crossed the line into active denial of the Armenian genocide.
 Scholar Eldad Ben Aharon considers that Peres simply made explicit what had been Israel's policy since 1948.
 Israel–Turkey relations deteriorated in the late 2010s, but Israel's relations with Azerbaijan are close and the Azerbaijan–Israel International Association has lobbied against recognition of the genocide.

+Israeli officials referred to the events as "genocide" for the first time in 2024, after Turkey supported South Africa's case at the International Court of Justice accusing Israel of committing genocide in Gaza during the Gaza war.
+In August 2025, Israeli prime minister Benjamin Netanyahu said he personally recognized the Armenian genocide, though his statement did not constitute formal recognition.
+Turkey retaliated by closing its airspace to Israeli aircraft and cutting off economic relations.
+Some Armenians accused Netanyahu of using the Armenian genocide to deny the Gaza genocide and obfuscate Israel's support for the 2023 Azerbaijani offensive in Nagorno-Karabakh, which led to the ethnic cleansing of Armenians.